UCOL Whanganui Campus

 Whanganui is also host to a distinguished culture focused around creativity and arts.
 It is home to many of the region's prominent museums, libraries and art galleries.

 Boutiques and cafes blend effortlessly into the colourful art-deco buildings that line the main streets, and make for a fine place to catch up with friends or to just to stop and relax after some hard study.

 Facilities and Services

-Whanganui maintains 2 large libraries and runs an efficient local bus service, there is also a train station running trips North and South of the city.
+Whanganui maintains two large libraries and runs an efficient local bus service.

 Whanganui takes pride in representing a diverse population of European, Maori and Pasifika New Zealanders.
 Currently 48,000 people make up this energetic multicultural community.

-Whanganui has more than 2000 hours of sunshine per year, summer temperatures range from 18 to 30 degrees Celsius.
-The city's winters are mild bringing in temperatures between four and fourteen degrees.
+Whanganui has more than 2000 hours of sunshine per year, summer temperatures range from 18 to 30 degrees celsius.
+The city's winters are mild bringing in temperatures between 4 and 14 degrees.

 For further information about the exciting opportunities offered at UCOL Whanganui, feel free to contact us at…